by Evan B. Howard

 Scripture and Discernment

-Because we evangelical Christians are interested in things being “biblical,” I should offer a few comments on a few works that discuss discernment with attention to the Scriptures.
+I should offer a few comments on a few works that discuss discernment with attention to the Scriptures.
 There are a few very interesting books which reflect on discernment-topics from a biblical perspective.
 Bob Mumford’s Take Another Look at Guidance was a standard among conservative Christians for decades.
 Friesen’s Decision Making and the Will of God was very influential among many conservative Christians in the late 20th century, offering a distinct view of pursuing the will of God.
 Nice moderate-evangelical discussions of discernment which address the Scriptures are Gordon Smith’s books, Hudnut, Willard and Huggett.
+More recently, I have used Smith’s The Voice of God as a biblical introduction to discernment and have found it to be an excellent introduction.
 Excellent discussions from Catholic scholars are found in Luke Timothy Johnson and Thomas Dubay.
 Finally, James L. Jacquette’s dissertation on the function of adiaphora topos in the Pauline epistles addresses an important biblical issue in discernment studies.

 There are scads of books on personal discernment.
 Much help for individuals learning how to “find God’s will” or the like.
 I usually recommend Liebert and Willard as good overviews.
 Benner is helpful in moving the reader from technique to transformation.
 Johnson, Barry, Farrington, Dougherty, and Au, have all done a nice job of blending the psychological/pastoral and the spiritual.
 There is a lot of material on discernment from the Jesuit community and perspective.
 Ignatius of Loyola could be called the patron saint of discernment.
 See especially Jules Toner for a careful interpretation of Ignatius himself on discernment.
 Other good treatments of discernment from an Ignatian perspective include Lonesdale, Conroy, Brackley, Green and Wolff.